healthintellect/aws-api-gateway-developer-portal/dev-portal/public/custom-content/content-fragments/Home.md

 Rosetta uses the Microsoft FHIR converter API to convert a HL7v2 message or a CDA into a single FHIR resource or a bundle of FHIR resources based on a template of your choosing.

+The message conversion performed by the Rosetta API uses the data from a source HL7 or CDA message to populate a FHIR resourse based on the template selected.
+Any message data pasted into the rosetta tool is being sent to the API however NO PHI is stored by our servers.

 Use Rosetta to:

-Convert HL7 messages into FHIR resources
+* Convert HL7 messages into FHIR resources
-Translate CCDA messages into FHIR resources
+* Translate CDA messages into FHIR resources
-Build custom templates to accomadate your data format needs The message conversion performed by the Rosetta API uses the data from a source HL7 or CDA message to populate a FHIR resourse based on the template selected.
-Any message data pasted into the rosetta tool is being sent to the API however NO PHI is stored by our servers.
+* Build custom templates to accomadate your custom data format
 #### Mirage
 The Mirage tool can be used to generate common healthcare interoperability message types that contain fake data in commonly used fields.